 Course Description “Economics is an easy subject at which few excel.” – John Maynard Keynes

-Instructor Biography A native of Yorkshire, England, Alex Roberts taught in Halifax for 28 years (Statistics, Economics and Computer Science, writing his own student texts.
+Instructor Biography A native of Yorkshire, England, Alex Roberts taught in Halifax for 28 years (Statistics, Economics and Computer Science), writing his own student texts.
 After leaving teaching in 2005, he spent several years as an educational presenter and is now a freelance writer, with over 200 articles published.
 Hobbies include being a railway buff, coin collecting, music, and cricket.
 The former co-owner of Entertainment Contacts (booking) Agency, he currently owns and operates The White Rose Cricket Forum.
-He holds a B.A (Economics), a B.Ed and an M.Ed (Curriculum Theory).
+He holds a B.A (Economics), a B.Ed, an M.Ed (Curriculum Theory), and graduate studies (Economics).

 Course Description Has your curiosity been piqued by news of merging black holes, the latest photos from the surface of Mars, reports of earthlike worlds orbiting other stars, another attempt to identify dark matter?
 This two-part course will help you learn more about those and other headline-grabbing topics; it will also present a broader and deeper view of what astronomers do than conveyed by popular news outlets.
 Expect lots of pretty pictures and new concepts and, yes, teeny bits of math here and there.
 A background in science or math, however, is not needed.
 Astronomy, Part 1 will focus on the night sky, on our solar system, and on the tools astronomers use to understand what's out there.
 Why do we see only one side of the moon?
 What is the evidence for water on Mars?
 What causes the volcanic eruptions on Jupiter's moon Io?
 How does the Sun produce energy, and how do we know?
 How can earth-bound telescopes compete with or even outperform the Hubble Space Telescope?.